 I account for much of my interest in space and place to this experience.

 One truly valued object was my computer and the video game on it, the World of Warcraft.
-Through six years of play, I accrued over 3,000 hours in game, and it was this digital world that became my constant environment.
+Through six years of play, I accrued over 6,026 hours and 2 minutes in game, and it was this digital world that became my constant environment.
 The relationship between physical and digital worlds has become one of my primary focuses in academic and designerly work.

 Below are a few things I’ve been working on.